 “I need to outsource this.
 I need to find someone who can help me and someone who is really really good at it, probably better than me.”

 Paige put out feelers and accepted applications for some editors until she found this wonderful editor who blew her away.
 The editor started as a trial and brought her computer to Paige's home office.
 Then she told Paige that she wanted to be full time with Paige Media.
 It took a few months more before Paige grew enough that she had enough work for a full-time editor as well as a real office, outside her home.

 “I can't even tell you how valuable she has been to me.
 It makes me emotional to think how much she means to me.”

 Paige's Business Structure:

-Paige is looking to the future as phone cameras get better and can easily capture high quality video for a client's needs.
-So, Paige plans to do more consulting and training followed up with editing verses doing the all-hands-on-deck approach to production.
-She would rather do the strategy and bringing in the creative stuff.
+Paige is looking to the future as phone cameras get better and can easily capture high-quality video for a client's needs.
+So, Paige plans to do more consulting and training followed up with editing versus doing the all-hands-on-deck approach to production.
+She would rather do the strategy and bring in the creative stuff.

 Editing is a pain point for her clients.
 It takes so much time and skill to make it look polished and professional.
 So editing will always be offered.